kavorite/trake/README.md

 blog post][abstain], because I used his SVD pseudo-vector approach to generate on-the-fly word embeddings in conjunction with [the á-la-carte approach][alacarte].
-The "TextRank" analysis I'm doing in `MoodyEmbeddings.stoprank` isn't based on running GloVE or word2vec, but rather derived from his dimensionality-reduction methodology.
+The "TextRank" analysis I'm doing in `MoodyEmbeddings.keygrams` isn't based on running GloVE or word2vec, but rather derived from his dimensionality-reduction methodology.

 [autosumm]: https://wikipedia.org/wiki/Automatic_summarization